New Measurements of the Deuteron to Proton F2 Structure Function Ratio

-It should be noted that, on average, the deuterium to hydrogen cross section ratio from this work and MARATHON\cite{marathon1} differ by as much as 4.3\% or 2$\sigma$ where the datasets overlap in the $x$ range of 0.2 - 0.3, with this work being above the MARATHON result.
-However, in a recent global QCD analysis\cite{wally} a normalization factor of $+1.9\%$ was required in order for the MARATHON d/p data to agree with existing data.
-If this normalization is applied, together with the normalization factor found from the above CJ15 study, the two datasets agree within 0.3$\%$.
+It should be noted that, on average, the ratio of deuterium to hydrogen cross--section from this work and MARATHON\cite{marathon1} differs by as much as 4.3\% or 2$\sigma$ where the datasets overlap in the $x$ range of 0.2 - 0.3, with this work being above the MARATHON result.
+However, in a recent QCD analysis\cite{wally} a normalization factor of $+1.9\%$ was required to get the MARATHON d / p data to agree with the existing data.
+If this normalization is applied, together with the normalization factor found in the above CJ15 study, the two datasets agree within 0.3$\%$.
 All the aforementioned data agree with the previously available SLAC data, which have large uncertainties \cite{Whitlow}.

 In summary, high-precision inclusive measurements on hydrogen and deuterium were performed for $Q^2$ from 3.4 to 13.4 GeV$^{2}$ and $x$ from 0.3 to 0.93.
-This data, especially when combined with the MARATHON and BoNUS results, has a significant impact on PDF fitting efforts.
+Inclusion of this dataset with one PDF fitting framework resulted in a 20\% uncertainty reduction in the proton d/u, and when combined with the MARATHON and BoNUS12 results, will have a significant impact on understanding PDFs in the valence regime.
 It can be used, moreover, for quark-hadron duality studies, spin-flavor symmetry breaking, and constraints on nuclear corrections.
-Additionally, knowledge of PDF fits at large x is essential for determining high energy cross--sections at the future EIC, where structure function information at large $x$ feeds down through perturbative $Q^2$ evolution to lower $x$ and higher values of $Q^2$, and for higher precision neutrino oscillation Monte Carlos for DUNE \cite{dune}.
+The results of this work will also be beneficial for the future EIC and DUNE\cite{dune} experimental programs.
+DUNE will benefit from higher precision neutrino oscillation Monte Carlos and the EIC can have higher precision cross-section predictions, where structure function information at large $x$ feeds down through pertubative $Q^2$ evolution to lower $x$ and higher values of $Q^2$.
+Moreover, the combination of precision PDFs at high $x$ and low $Q^2$ with low $x$ and high $Q$ will allow for critical studies of the onset of non-pertubative effects and inter-nucleon bindings.

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contracts DE-AC05-06OR23177, DE-AC02-05CH11231, DE-SC0013615, and DE-FE02- 96ER40950, and by the National Science Foundation (NSF) Grant No. 1913257 and No. 2013002.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contracts DE-AC05-06OR23177, DE-AC02-05CH11231, DE-SC0013615, and DE-FE02- 96ER40950, and by the National Science Foundation (NSF) Grant No. PHY-1913257, No. PHY-1914034 and No. PHY-2013002.